 Apart from the masks requirement and the above form, the flight was no different from normal flights.
 There were no blocked seats between passengers, and the flight to Lisbon was as good as fully booked.
 During the TP2367 flight from Lisbon to Madeira (19.30-21.15), however, only half of the seats were occupied.

 What is it like to arrive at the Madeira Airport in August 2020?

 Special signs and stickers on the airport floor will be hard to notice since the moment you arrive at the baggage pick-up.
 You can see that if you have already been tested, you need to follow the green signs.
-Those who still have to take the test should follow the blue color.
-Anyway, you will also find there many helpful assistants ready to answer your questions.
+Those who still have to take the test should follow the blue colour.
+Anyway, you will also find many helpful assistants ready to answer your questions.
 Everything seems very well organized.

 The first stand (still in the arrivals’ hall) looked like the first “filter” for those who for some reason did not register on the Madeira Safe website as requested.
 After showing the ready code on my mobile phone, I was immediately told to proceed with the registration and go outside, where I was welcomed with a complimentary banana and a bottle of water (small gesture, but much appreciated!).

 The second step is registration and pick-up of the sample stickers.
 Unfortunately, my code did not want to work, so without unnecessary dragging, I was asked for a phone number, and it how I was quickly identified.
 Immediately afterward, a confirmation SMS arrived, and I was referred one step further, to the third and final stations – nurses performing the actual tests.

 This was the longest wait of the entire evening.
 About 25 temporary testing rooms were set up next to the airport building, half of which were open during the evening hours.